Bios-Marcel/wastebasket/README.md

 Wastebasket is a go library / CLI tool allowing you to interact with your system trashbin.
 It supports nix-systems (such as Linux and BSD) and Windows.

-## v2

-Note that `github.com/Bios-Marcel/wastebasket/v2` drops support for MacOS.
-I simply can't be bothered maintaining it, as the performance is horrible and adding features is hard to test.
-Additionally, a "proper" implementation requires a very complex solution, embedding an objective C runtime.

-If you need basic MacOS support, use `github.com/Bios-Marcel/wastebasket`.
-This will limit you to trashing files and emptying the trashbin.

-IF you are willing to contribute and potentially maintain a proper MacOS implementation, I'd be glad to accept a PR.

 ## Documentation

 Further documentation can be found at [/docs](/docs).